What Are Indian Wedding Traditions?

 2. Haldi Ceremony

 It has been said that the Haldi ceremony significance is that it was celebrated in Lord Shiva’s wedding with Goddess Parvati as well.
 According to Haldi ceremony significance in ayurveda, turmeric has many healing and beautification properties.
 This one of the hindu marriage traditions is that turmeric helps in brightening your skin, evens the skin tone, and prevents premature aging.

 Turmeric, as a part of Haldi ceremony significance, helps in detoxifying and exfoliating the skin.
 It works as a mild antidepressant and helps to calm an upset person.
 Besides, it is also believed that the turmeric paste will bring luck and prosperity to the couple, protect them from negative energies, and purify the soul.
 It has been believed that it is a symbolic representation of the inner light.
 Here are all the impressive health benefits of turmeric in ayurveda.

-3. Applying Kajal
+3. Applying Sindoor

 Sindoor, in hindu marriage traditions, also acts as sunscreen and blocks reflecting sun rays on the exposed scalp.
 The red colour signifies power, love, honour, and prosperity.
 Red is known to retain the body's positive energy and keep you strong, healthy, and positive throughout.

 6. Tieing Mangalsutras

-Indian grooms tie mangalsutra around the bride’s neck while the sacred wedding ceremony is going on.
+Indian grooms tie mangalsutra around the traditional hindu bride’s neck while the hindu wedding ceremony is going on.
 It is believed that the mangalsutra as one of the hindu marriage traditions signifies a strong bond in a couple’s lives.
-As per Ayurveda, the mangalsutra beads represent the power of five great elements.
+As per Hindu wedding traditions in ayurveda, the mangalsutra beads represent the power of five great elements.

 The centre of the mangalsutra is placed over a woman’s Anahata or heart chakra.
 Anahata chakra is associated with balance, serenity, calmness, love, and compassion.
 It also aids in dissolving a woman’s negative emotions.
 Physically, it helps in the proper functioning of the thymus and heart.
 At the same time, the black beads absorb all the negative vibrations, therefore it is a part of hindu wedding ceremony.

 7. Buying Bangles (chooda)